iluvatyr/docker-supertuxkart/Create-Database.md

 ```

-# In case you have multiple Supertuxkart servers and both store players records, create a second table for records like this:
+# In case you have multiple Supertuxkart servers and both store players records:
+Create a second table for records like this:
-# Copy everything below (change the table name accordingly), cd into the folder with the database and paste it after following command:
+1) Copy everything below (change the table name accordingly),
-# sqlite3 stkservers.db
+2) cd into the folder with the database
+3) paste everything after entering the database using sqlite3 stkservers.db (or name of database you defined)

 ```
 CREATE TABLE v1_server_config_2_results